RPagels/AzureWebAppforContainers/README.md

 [![Build and Deploy Container](https://github.com/RPagels/AzureWebAppforContainers/actions/workflows/Build%20and%20Deploy%20Container.yml/badge.svg)](https://github.com/RPagels/AzureWebAppforContainers/actions/workflows/Build%20and%20Deploy%20Container.yml)

 ## Setup Steps
 Follow the steps below for detailed instructions on how to run this in your environment.
-The Build & Deployment Pipeline version below below is intended for a quick setup and requires some familiarity with Azure and pipelines, the **EASY BUTTON**.
+The Build & Deployment Pipeline version below is intended for a quick setup and requires some familiarity with Azure and pipelines, you know ... the **EASY BUTTON**.

 ## Step 1 - Setup Resource Group
   - Login to the Azure Portal.
   - Create a resource group (pick a region which allows Containers.
-     - At the time of this edit the allowed regions were:
+At the time of this edit the allowed regions were:
       - northcentralusstage
       - eastus
       - eastus2
       - northeurope
       - canadacentral
   - Copy the the Resource Group name and Region to notepad for use later.
     > Todo! insert a PS command or web url to display the regions in real-time)

 ## Step 2 - Create a Service Principal
   ### Option A
+  #### Create a service principal with access to Resource Group
   - Open the Cloud Shell and run this PowerShell command:
-  - >az ad sp create-for-rbac --name "{REPLACE WITH RG NAME}_SP_FullAccess" --role owner --scopes /subscriptions/{REPLACE
+  - > az ad sp create-for-rbac --name "**REPLACE WITH RG NAME**_SP_FullAccess" --role owner --scopes /subscriptions/**REPLACE WITH YOUR SUBSCRIPTION ID**/resourceGroups/**REPLACE WITH YOUR RESOURCE GROUP NAME**

   - Copy the JSON output to notepad for use later.

   ### Option B